Synonyms: lichen sclerosus et atrophicus, balanitis xerotica obliterans, lichen albus, white spot disease, Csillag's disease, kraurosis vulvae

 - In children, signs may mimic those of child sexual abuse.
 Note that a diagnosis of LS does not automatically exclude sexual abuse.

 - Various other skin, genital or mucosal conditions, including:

 Where should patients be treated and followed up?

-- Lichen sclerosus (LS) can be managed by a GP, dermatologist or gynaecologist, depending on local expertise and protocols.
+- LS can be managed by a GP, dermatologist or gynaecologist, depending on local expertise and protocols.
 Referral may be required to confirm the diagnosis.

-- Specialist advice on treatment may be needed, eg if a woman does not appear to respond to treatment.
+- Specialist advice on treatment may be needed - eg, if a woman does not appear to respond to treatment.
 Vulval clinics and urology clinics have a role, particularly if there are complications.
-The British Society of Dermatologists suggests follow-up visits at three and six months, to ensure response to treatment and that patients are confident managing their condition.
+The British Society of Dermatologists suggests follow-up visits at three and six months, to ensure response to treatment and that patients are confident in managing their condition.